 We are acting as counsel to Radio One, Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act"), of a Registration Statement on Form S-1, File No. 333-89607 (the "Registration Statement") pertaining to the registration of a proposed offering by the Company and certain stockholders of up to 4,700,000 shares of the Company's Common Stock, \$.001 par value per share, and 400,000 shares of the Company's Common Stock, \$.001 par value per share, pursuant to which the Company has granted the underwriters an option to purchase, solely to cover over-allotments, if any.
-Shares to be newly issued and sold by the Company in the proposed offering shall hereinafter be referred to as the "New Shares", and the New Shares, together with the existing shares of the Company's Common Stock, \$.001 par value per share of the Company's Common Stock, \$.002 par value per share of the Company in the proposed offering shall hereinafter be referred to as the "New Shares", and the New Shares, together with the existing shares of the Company's Common Stock, \$.001 par value per share of the Company's Common Stock, \$.001 par value per share of the Company's Common Stock, \$.001 par value per shares of the Company in the proposed offering shall hereinafter be referred to as the "New Shares", and the New Shares, together with the existing shares of the Company's Common Stock, \$.001 par value per share, shall hereinafter be referred to as the "Common Stock".
+Shares to be newly issued and sold by the Company in the proposed offering shall hereinafter be referred to as the "New Shares", and the New Shares, together with the existing shares of the Company's Common Stock, \$.001 par value per share stock the "New Shares" and the New Shares, together with the existing shares of the Company's Common Stock, \$.001 par value per share stock the "Company's Common Stock, \$.001 par value per share stock".